Shin Kidō Senki Gundam Wing: Endless Duel: Development and release

 Shin Kidō Senki Gundam Wing: Endless Duel was the first title to be based on the Mobile Suit Gundam Wing anime series and was released during the boom of fighting games after the launch of Street Fighter II on Super Famicom.
-Development was handled by the Tengo Project team at Natsume, who previously developed The Ninja Warriors (1994), Wild Guns and Mighty Morphin Power Rangers: The Fighting Edition (1995).
+Development was handled by the Tengo Project team at Natsume Co., Ltd., who previously developed The Ninja Warriors (1994), Wild Guns and Mighty Morphin Power Rangers: The Fighting Edition (1995).
 The staff reused the same game engine from Power Rangers: The Fighting Edition for Gundam Wing: Endless Duel, albeit with some exclusive improvements added.
 Norihiko Ushimura headed its development as producer.
 Shunichi Taniguchi served as planner, while Toshiyasu Miyabe and Hiromichi Komuro acted as co-programmers of the game.
 Taniguchi also worked as co-designer alongside Kunio Suzuki.
 The music was co-composed by Haruo Ohashi and Hiroyuki Iwatsuki.
 Iwatsuki stated that he used PC-98, a MIDI driver called UNYA, a Roland Sound Canvas and a Roland W-30 workstation keyboard for audio.
 The intro theme is a synthesized version of "Rhythm Emotion", the second opening song for the series.

 Gundam Wing: Endless Duel was released on March 29, 1996, making it one of the last titles to appear on Super Famicom and was housed in a 16-megabit (2 MB) cartridge.
 Prior to launch, it was showcased to attendees of Shoshinkai 1995.
 A strategy guide for the game was published by Kodansha in April 1996.
 Endless Duel was never released outside of Japan but a fan English translation patch was released in 2002.